3rd February 2017

 Choosing an experienced conveyancer, and listening to their advice, should ensure your home purchase runs smoothly.

-If you have any questions about the conveyancing process, or are buying or selling a house, contact Kerry Dundas, director of conveyancing in our residential property team, on 01782 577000 or email firstname.lastname@example.org.
+If you have any questions about the conveyancing process, or are buying or selling a house, contact our residential property team, on 01782 577000 or email firstname.lastname@example.org.

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.